 It's not glamorous but one of the major causes of chronic constipation is simply lack of adequate hydration.
 If you are dehydrated, your large intestines take the fluid from the food that you've eaten, causing stools to form in a harder nature making it more difficult to pass through your bowels.

 A publication in the European Journal of Clinical Nutrition found a significant relationship between liquid deprivation and constipation in elderly people.
 In children, low fluid intake was not as significant a factor unless there were cases where voluntary intake was substantially lower than normal.

 Dehydration can also be a factor in skin dryness.
 Of course, there are varying degrees of dry skin and a range of factors which can contribute towards it, however dietary habits including lack of water and high consumption of alcohol and caffeine are considered to be detrimental to skin health.

 A 2007 study in the International Journal of Cosmetic Science found that skin health significantly improved in a group of participants who drank 2.25L of mineral water each day for 4 weeks, having previously drunk very little.
 This shows that the participants' skin health was worse in the period without sustained consumption of water, meaning if you're not drinking enough water you may be putting your skin under unnecessary stress.

 Therefore, the next time you're experiencing one of these uncomfortable occurrences and are left scratching your head, don't forget about the power of drinking plenty of water.
 It may just make your irritations disappear.

-Indicators That You Are Drinking Enough
+Indicators That You Are Not Drinking Enough Water

 The easiest indicator that tells you if you are drinking enough water is your urine colour.
 Check out the chart below as a guide, and the next time you feel dehydrated use it as a gauge.